tuxofil/erjik/README.md

 ## License

-erjik uses FreeBSD License.
-You can find full license text on http://www.freebsd.org/copyright/freebsd-license.html or in file LICENSE on the top of erjik sources tree.
+Erjik uses FreeBSD License.
+You can find full license text on http://www.freebsd.org/copyright/freebsd-license.html or in file LICENSE on the top of the Erjik source tree.

 ## Requirements

 * mime-support;
-* sudo;
 * erlang;
 * erlang-inets.